 Audio Demonstrations.
 Simulations of hearing loss.

 American Recorder Technologies Sound Level Meter.
-Highly recommended general-purpose device.
-Under $70 (US) at GuitarCenter.com.
+Highly recommended.

 The Cirrus Research DoseBadge.
-A professional-grade device used to measure the sound exposure levels of musicians and workers (not for consumer use).
+A professional device (not for consumer use).

+Manhasset acoustic shields.
 Caution: as described on p.
-285 of The Musician’s Way, shields must be positioned within 7 inches [18 cm] of a musician's ears and be angled to deflect sound away from upwind players.
+285 of The Musician’s Way, shields must be positioned within 7 inches [18 cm] of a musician's ears and angled to deflect sound away from upwind players.
 Info about drum shields.

-Musicians who work in high-volume settings should see audiologists to obtain comprehensive hearing exams and receive guidance on using hearing protection devices (see p.
-288-291 of The Musician's Way).
+Musicians who work in high-volume settings should see audiologists to obtain comprehensive hearing exams and receive guidance on the use of hearing protection devices (see The Musician's Way p.
+288-291).Etymotic Research ER20 Musicians' Earplugs.
+Basic and inexpensive.
+2 sizes.

 Electronic Musicians' Earplugs, from Etymotic.
 Adjust to changing sound levels.

 Custom-fitted hi-fidelity plugs from Etymotic.
 Order from an audiologist.
 Useful for some but not all musicians.
 Excellent for percussionists.